grantcarthew/start-prototype/docs/cli/start-config-agent.md

 ```
 No agents configured.

-Use 'start config agent add' to add an agent.
+Use 'start assets add' to install from catalog or 'start config agent new' to create custom.
 ```

 Exit code: 1